MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 1. Open the *src\main\resources\application.yml* file.
 1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-webapp-call-graph` app copied from the Azure portal.
+1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-call-graph` app copied from the Azure portal.
 1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-call-graph` copied from the Azure portal.

 ## Run the sample